sruthiviswanadham/DS_Module16/Ex18-B-Tree.md

 Program to write a C function to delete an element in a B Tree.

-Developed by: P JESHWANTH KUMAR
+Developed by: V Sai Sruthi
-RegisterNumber:  2122232340114
+RegisterNumber:  212223100069

 /*struct BTreeNode {